Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

 ![image info](/media/addons/blender_kitsu/prefs_outdated_media.jpg)

->**Path List**: List of paths to top level directorys.
+>**Path List**: List of paths to top level directory.
 Only media that is a child (recursive) of one of these directories will be scanned for outdated media.<br/>

 ###### **Setup Miscellaneous**